Risk-aware stochastic scheduling of multi-market energy storage systems: Methodology

 The formulation presented in \autoref{eq1} (and approximated in \autoref{eq2}) optimizes over the expected value of the conditional objective distribution; however, tail risk is another potential optimization objective to mitigate against extreme shortfall.
 In other words, decision makers may be concerned with the expected performance given likely circumstances, but also with worst-case performance given a more extreme scenario.
 The conditional value-at-risk (CVaR) is a common tail risk metric used in optimization owing to its convexity and coherence (i.e., monotonicity, sub-additivity, homogeneity, translational invariance)~\citep{artzner1999coherent}.
 For a conditional random variable such as the second-stage loss function $V$ with a cost minimization objective as in \autoref{eq1}, the right-tail (i.e., tail cost) CVaR is expressed as:

-where $\mathcal{F}_V$ is the cumulative density function of $V$, and $\alpha$ is a user-specified risk percentile.
-The variable $\zeta$ represents the value-at-risk (VaR), which is not used as an explicit risk metric because it is not coherent.
+where $\mathcal{F}_V$ is the cumulative distribution function of $V$, and $\alpha$ is a user-specified risk percentile.
+The variable $\zeta$ represents the value-at-risk (VaR).
 Alternatives to using CVaR to mitigate risk in energy systems optimization include using other risk metrics or robust optimization-based formulations.
 The reader is referred to \citet{rahim2022overview} for an review of robust optimization in energy grid applications.
+We consider CVaR in this work because it directly quantifies tail risk, which is more relevant to storage operators than a dispersion measure like variance.
+Unlike VaR, CVaR also accounts for losses beyond a quantile threshold and is a coherent risk measure.
+Finally, CVaR admits a tractable linear reformulation under the SAA in \mbox{\autoref{eq2}}, allowing it to be directly deployed in a two-stage stochastic program.
+Alternative paradigms such as robust optimization protect against worst-case realizations and can lead to (overly) conservative solutions.

-Nevertheless, CVaR remains a common choice of risk metric, as with the SAA in two-stage problem, CVaR can be reformulated into individual realizations of uncertainty to produce an explicit closed-form optimization formulation, as shown by \citet{rockafellar2000optimization}.
+CVaR can be reformulated into individual realizations of uncertainty to produce an explicit closed-form optimization formulation, as shown by \citet{rockafellar2000optimization}.
 This reformulation yields the following:

 where \autoref{eq5} sums the difference between the VaR and the objectives found in the SAA scenarios that exceed the VaR itself (i.e., using the positive part operator $[\cdot]^{+}=\mathrm{max}\{\cdot,0\}$).
 This expression can be further reformulated to avoid a bi-level optimization problem (i.e., including the max operator) as follows: